matssteinweg/EKF-Localization-Simulator/README.md

 ## Implementation Details

-The motivation behind the development of this simulator is to create an intuitive understanding of the Particle Filter and how it is applied in the context of robot localization.
+The motivation behind the development of this simulator is to create an intuitive understanding of the EKF and how it is applied in the context of robot localization.
 This is facilitated by allowing for altering filter parameters during the localization and being able to observe the effect on the algorithm's performance directly.
 Furthermore, by providing characteristically different datasets, a wide range of localization scenarios can be explored.

 ### Sensor Data